ethereum-optimism/optimism/README.md

 ---

-The cannon (cannon cannon cannon) is an on chain interactive dispute engine implementing EVM-equivalent fault proofs.
+Cannon *(cannon cannon cannon)* is an onchain MIPS instruction emulator.

-It's half geth, half MIPS, and whole awesome.
+Cannon supports EVM-equivalent fault proofs by enabling Geth to run onchain, one instruction at a time, as part of an interactive dispute game.

 * It's Go code
 * ...that runs an EVM